Responsive Relaunch of My Martial Arts Website

 Grid and Responsive Design

-There are two kind of grids systems: Classical CSS Frameworks and Grids-on-Demand.
+There are two kinds of grids systems: Classical CSS Frameworks and Grids-on-Demand.

-I’m a big fan of Grids-on-Demand and really think CSS-Frameworks are a waste of time, money and fun.
-The latter one create a lot of CSS with class attributes, to use all over your markup and pollute everything with class attributes (e. g.
+I’m a big fan of Grids-on-Demand and think CSS-Frameworks is a waste of time, money, and fun.
+The latter one creates a lot of CSS with class attributes, to use all over your markup and pollute everything with class attributes (e. g.